facebookincubator/AITemplate/examples/05_stable_diffusion/README.md

 AIT needs to do profiling to select the best algorithms for CUTLASS and CK.
 To enable multiple GPUs for profiling, use the environment variable `CUDA_VISIBLE_DEVICES` on NVIDIA platform and `HIP_VISIBLE_DEVICES` on AMD platform.

-### Prepare Weights and Benchmark
+### Benchmark

-In this step, we dowanload the Stable Diffusion weights for each model, and use them to initialize the parameters in AIT modules.
-Then we benchmark the AIT modules.

-1. Register in Hugging Face Hub to obtain an access token for Stable Diffusion weights.
-See [user access tokens](https://huggingface.co/docs/hub/security-tokens).

-2. (Optional) Run `benchmark.py` with the access token to initialize the weights and benchmark.
+This step is optional.
+You can run `benchmark.py` with the access token to initialize the weights and benchmark.

 ```
 python3 examples/05_stable_diffusion/benchmark.py --token ACCESS_TOKEN